Are you being carried, or are you carrying others?

 – do have an impact beyond his or her own life and business.
 The so-called triple bottom line

 – profit, people (community) and planet (environment), are irrelevant unless the first question is answered: ‘what does this mean for me?’

 So as we go about our day, launching and growing brands, opening new stores, creating new products, I offer you this thought to reflect upon: are we carrying, or being carried?
 Is the bus safe because of us, or are we the ones the lightning is seeking?

-This article was originally published on the Third Eyesight blog.
+The author is chief executive, Third Eyesight.
+The article was originally published on the Third Eyesight blog.